China suspends imports from another Canadian pork company

 China has already halted pork imports from two other Canadian producers, Olymel LP and Drummond Export, because of labelling problems.

-With files from The Associate Press and Reuters
+With files from The Associated Press and Reuters

+This fight resembles that of Ramses and Moses in ancient times.
+Pharaoh was very intransigent before letting God’s people go.